skyhoshi/uwp-csharp-connect-sample/README.md

 - **ComposeAndSendMailAsync**

-	This method of the **MailHelper** class uses the Microsoft Graph SDK to authenticate the user with the v2.0 authentication service, compose a sample email, and then send the email using the user's account.
+	This method of the **MailHelper** class uses the Microsoft Graph SDK to authenticate the user with the Azure AD v2.0 endpoint, compose a sample email, and then send the email using the user's account.

 	It does this by declaring a **GraphServicesClient** object and setting it equal to the return value of **AuthenticationHelper.GetAuthenticatedClientAsync**.
 The method then composes the sample email, using various objects in the **Microsoft.Graph** namespace.
 Finally, it calls the **SendMail** method.